osstotalsoft/nbb/src/Tools/Serilog/NBB.Tools.Serilog.Enrichers.TenantId/README.md

 # NBB.MultiTenancy.Serilog

-This project provides a Serilog Enricher that adds the tenant id to the log context
+This project provides a Serilog Enricher that adds the tenant id to the log context.
+It can be the case that logging is requested before tenant identification is requested or that tenant cannot be found.
+In this case, the empty guid will be set in the context.

 ## NuGet install
 ```